-In between hitting the walking tracks in Whanganui, check out these 10 Free or Cheap Things to Do in Whanganui and save on the cents by staying in one of the 5 Best Backpacker Hostels in Whanganui.
-For more information on how to make the most out of the city, see our Wanganui – Guide for Backpackers.
+In between hitting the walking tracks in Whanganui, check out these 10 Free or Cheap Things to Do in Whanganui and stay in one of the 10 Best Budget Accommodation in Whanganui or 10 Best Motels in Whanganui.
+For more information on how to make the most out of the city, see The Complete Guide to Whanganui.

 1. Durie Hill Tower Walk (20 Minutes One Way)

 Whanganui city’s most iconic building is worth walking to for the full experience.
 Either walk through the 213m (699ft) Durie Hill Tunnel and take the Durie Hill Elevator (costs around NZ$2 per adult – cash only) or walk up the 193 steps from the bottom of Durie Hill to the top!
 Once at the Durie Hill Tower, take the 176-step spiral staircase all the way to the top for awesome views of the city, Whanganui River and even all the way to Mt Ruapehu!

 Location: Either start from the Whanganui i-SITE across the City Bridge or start from Putiki Drive where you can park your vehicle.